zovelsanj/Realsense-K4A_depth_comparison/README.md

 # Realsense-K4A_depth_comparison

 # Overview
-All the required codes for data capture to analysis of all the experiments mentioned in the research paper **Comparing Depth Estimation of Microsoft Azure Kinect DK and Intel Realsense D435i Cameras** are present in `codes/` directory.
+All the required codes for data capture to the analysis of all the experiments mentioned in the research paper **Comparing Depth Estimation of Azure Kinect and Realsense D435i Cameras** are present in the `codes/` directory.

 # File Structure